 I am an Associate Professor of the Practice at Brandeis University and a Visiting Lecturer at Wellesley College.
-I currently teach seminars on American Health Care: Law & Policy and Special Topics in Public Health: U.S. History & Policy.
+I currently teach seminars at Brandeis on American Health Care: Law & Policy and Special Topics in Public Health: U.S. History & Policy.
 I have also taught Patient Autonomy: Law, Medicine & Ethics.
-Last Fall, I began teaching Constitutional Law: Civil Rights, Civil Liberties & Justice at Wellesley and will teach Public Health in America: Politics & Policy this summer.
+In 2023, I began teaching Constitutional Law: Civil Rights, Civil Liberties & Justice at Wellesley and Public Health in America: Politics & Policy.

 I have also taught Business Law at Babson and Health Care Ethics at the Massachusetts College of Pharmacy and Health Sciences (now MCPHS).